apify/apify-docs/docs/data_collection_fundamentals/node_js_scraper.md

 ## [](#downloading-html) Downloading HTML

-We will use the `got-scraping` library to download the HTML of the [Alexa Top Sites index](https://www.alexa.com/topsites).
+We will use the `got-scraping` library to download the HTML of the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
 Careful, the `import` statement is a little different than in the previous chapter.

 ```js
 // main.js